Scottish Oatcakes

 - Instead of cutting the oatcakes into rounds, simply press out the dough to an even thickness on a baking sheet and bake according to directions above.
 Cut into squares after removing from the oven.

-- Crispy Oatcakes: Roll the dough out to 1/4-inch thickness before cutting into rounds.
+- Crispy oatcakes: Roll the dough out to 1/4-inch thickness before cutting into rounds.
 Bake as directed in the recipe above.